ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 ## Hands-on
 ### Installation
-Just to try a few things, I installed Apiman (and the required server) as a standalone solution on to my laptop and used one of my earlier created APIs to test.
+Just to try a few things, we installed Apiman (and the required server) as a standalone solution on to a laptop and used some existing APIs to test.
-It was actually quite simple, however I did download a few versions of it, as some didn't work from the 1st minute.
+It was actually quite simple, however we did download a few versions of it, as some didn't work immediately.
 One of the main advantages is that it has some pre-configured settings which made it easy to start.
 Apiman is an Open Source tool, so a lot of documentation and even source code examples are available on the web.
 If you prefer, it is also possible to dockerize it and run this in a container.
-The latest version of Apiman can be found <a href="http://www.apiman.io" target="_blank" rel="noopener noreferrer">here</a>, or in case you want to try earlier versions or embedded in another server, you can also look in <a href="https://apiman.gitbooks.io/apiman-installation-guide/content/installation-guide/servlet/install.html#_installing_in_jboss_eap_7" target="_blank" rel="noopener noreferrer">this</a> link.
+The latest version of Apiman can be found <a href="http://www.apiman.io" target="_blank" rel="noopener noreferrer">here</a>, or in case you want to try earlier versions or want to try Apiman embedded in another server, you can also look in <a href="https://apiman.gitbooks.io/apiman-installation-guide/content/installation-guide/servlet/install.html#_installing_in_jboss_eap_7" target="_blank" rel="noopener noreferrer">this</a> link.

-Once installed, I started to play around with it.
+Once installed, we started to play around with it.

 <img src="/img/2020-09-14-Introduction-to-API-Management/APIMAN_Login.PNG" alt="APIMAN Login screen" width="600" height="375" class="image fit" style="vertical-align:middle;margin-left:2%" />

 ### Setup
-I did some research on how to set it up, and on the key aspects of Apiman.
+We did some research on how to set it up, and on the key aspects of Apiman.
-It's not my intention to go to much in dept of Apiman or the settings, but a few base principles I want to highlight to help you understand how easy it was to try it out and play with it.
+It's not our intention too go to much in depth of Apiman or the settings, but we want to highlight a few base principles to help you understand how easy it was to try it out and play with it.
 The first very important part in Apiman was that everything starts with an Organization.
-2ndly you need to setup a plan, which is basically a collection of policies that will be applied to requests made to Services being access through it.
+Secondly you need to set up a plan, which is basically a collection of policies that will be applied to the incoming requests.
-As last you need to setup a Service.
+Finally you need to setup a service.
 A service contract is simply a link between an application and a service through a plan offered by that service.
 When a service contract is created, the system generates a unique API key specific to that contract.
 All requests made to the service through the API gateway must include this API key.